 César Merchán-Hamann (OCHJS and Bodleian Library)

 Recent years have witnessed an unprecedented interest in Hebrew manuscripts in various fields of academic Jewish studies.
-The development of new technologies, such as the DigiPal tool to deal with medieval handwriting, online accessibility of the contents of the major European Hebrew manuscript collections (the British Library, Bodleian Library, Bibliothèque Nationale de France, Berlin Staatsbibliothek, etc.), creation of manuscripts databases including dated codices (Sfar Data), Cairo Genizah fragments (Friedberg Geniza Project), Talmud Bavli Variants (Friedberg Project), and European fragments (Books within Books), and the creation of programmes dedicated to the study and preservation of Jewish archives and libraries (Yerusha), have made and continue to make the manuscripts readily available for scholarly investigation.
+The development of new technologies to deal with medieval and early modern handwriting, online accessibility of the contents of the major European Hebrew manuscript collections, creation of manuscripts databases, and programmes dedicated to the study and preservation of Jewish archives and libraries, have made and continue to make the manuscripts readily available for scholarly investigation.
 This readiness of access to information has already given a new impetus to ‘the return to primary sources’ in historical research and encouraged new editorial projects concerning medieval Hebrew texts.

 Together with this renewed dynamism of historical and textual studies based on the unprecedented availability and ease with which students can consult manuscripts in good quality reproduction, there is a growing awareness of the necessity to understand the material and cognitive aspects involved in manuscript production and circulation.
 Indeed, the accessibility of the sources needs to go hand in hand with a focused preparation of the students and scholars to approach these handwritten medieval sources in their specificity and complexity.

-Indeed, many students and scholars who are using increasily original manuscripts in their historical or literary research feel, and often express, the inadequacy of methodological tools at their disposal in order to better comprehend and exploit this rich source material.
-The most frequently expressed need is to place the manuscripts in their chronological and geographical context, in order to understand their real role as a historical source or as a witness in a chain of transmission of a literary text.
-Indeed, the overwhelming majority of extant medieval Hebrew manuscripts and fragments (over 95%) do not bear an explicit date and place of their production.
+As a matter of fact, many students and scholars who are using original manuscripts in their historical or literary research feel, and often express, the inadequacy of methodological tools at their disposal in order to better comprehend and exploit this rich source material.

 Suitably-qualified scholars and students are invited to apply.
 Space for the Workshop is limited and early application is advised.
 Selection of participants will be on the basis of the potential benefit to their studies from attending the Workshop.

-A limited number of bursaries is available.
-The bursaries cover travel, tuition, accommodation and maintenance costs, and will be awarded at the discretion of the organisers on the basis of financial circumstances and suitability for the Workshop.
+A very limited number of bursaries is available.
+The bursaries cover, wholly or partially, travel, tuition, accommodation and maintenance costs, and will be awarded at the discretion of the organisers on the basis of financial circumstances and suitability for the Workshop.

-Applicants will be informed on 16 April 2018 whether their application has been successful and the Workshop Fee will be due for payment by 30 April 2018.
+Applicants will be informed no later than 24 April 2020 whether their application has been successful and the Workshop Fee will be due for payment by 30 April 2020.